smhaley/basic-pass/README.md

 # basic-pass

-No frill pass management with zero IO from you machine.
+No frills pass management with zero IO from you machine.

 You are in the driver seat, pass stores are exportable and sharable if you choose.
 All data is AES 256 encrypted.